ocundale/notesfromgaia/content/publishers/plugin-integration-guides/jw-player.md

     </script>
 ```

-If you have any issues with setting up the Coull Plugin, please don’t hesitate to email [account.support@coull.com](account.support@coull.com)
+If you have any issues with the Coull Plugin integration, please find out [How to get support](/demand/how-to-get-support/).